rutgers-apl/rlibm-32/README.md

 ```
   * This step creates a number of <function name>Oracle files inside `ORACLEPATH`.
 Each oracle file is 16GB(4 bytes * 2^32) and there are 10 functions which requires a total of 160GB.
 This step will take roughly 1 hour.

-4. To generate oracle files for 32-bit float functions,
+4. To generate oracle files for 32-bit posit functions,
 ```
 export ORACLEPOSITPATH=<path to directory where you want to store oracle files for posit32 functions>
 cd <path to rlibm-32 directory>